Nelson-Gon/cytounet/README.md

+**IMPORTANT NOTICE**

+Most of the code in this repository was originally written by [zhuxihao](https://github.com/zhixuhao).

+NelsonGon decided to turn this from a fork to an actual repository because he had no intentions of merging any changes made here into the original repository.
+To view commits by NelsonGon, please do so via Github or `git` as you may find convenient.

+The purpose of this repository is to extend and fix known issues at [zhixuhao-unet](https://github.com/zhixuhao/unet/issues) and provide some useful functions.

+**End of Notice**

+---

 # Implementation of deep learning framework -- Unet, using Keras

 The architecture was inspired by [U-Net: Convolutional Networks for Biomedical Image Segmentation](http://lmb.informatik.uni-freiburg.de/people/ronneber/u-net/).